lightningmcqueen80/waitForElements/README.md

 });
 ```

-Also, you can use it with an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+Also, you can use it with an [async/await function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 ```javascript
 const elm = await waitForElm('.some-class');